Toolbox: Types

 A toolbox could refer to several types of storage to hold tools.
 It could mean a small portable box that can carry a few tools to a project location or a large storage system set on casters.
-Modern toolboxes are predominantly metal or plastic.
+Modern toolboxes are predominantly made of metal or plastic, although some luxury models may be made of hardwoods.
 Wood was the material of choice for toolboxes built beginning in the early 19th century.

-Toolboxes can be mainly divided as 5 types.
-They are: